Chinchilla

-Chinchilla is a genus consisting of two species (Chinchilla chinchilla and Chinchilla lanigera) of crepuscular rodents of the parvorder Caviomorpha, native to the Andes Mountains in South America.
+Chinchilla (Note: /es/) is a genus consisting of two species (Chinchilla chinchilla and Chinchilla lanigera) of crepuscular rodents of the parvorder Caviomorpha, native to the Andes Mountains in South America.
 They live in colonies called "herds" at high elevations up to 4270 m.
 Historically, chinchillas lived in an area that included parts of Bolivia, Peru and Chile, but today, colonies in the wild are known only in Chile.
 Along with their relatives, viscachas, they make up the family Chinchillidae.
 They are also related to the chinchilla rat.

-The chinchilla has the densest fur of all extant terrestrial mammals, with around 20,000 hairs per square centimeter and 50 hairs growing from each follicle.
-The chinchilla is named after the Chincha people of the Andes, who once wore its dense, velvet-like fur and ate their meat.
+Chinchillas have the densest fur of all extant terrestrial mammals, with around 20,000 hairs per square centimeter and 50 hairs growing from each follicle.
+The chinchilla is named after the Chincha people of the Andes, who once wore its dense, velvet-like fur and ate its meat.
 By the end of the 19th century, chinchillas had become quite rare after being hunted for their notably soft fur.
 Most chinchillas currently used by the fur industry for clothing and other accessories are farm-raised.
 Domestic chinchillas descended from C. lanigera are sometimes kept as pets, and may be considered a type of pocket pet.